hom3chuk/readit/README.md

 Clone the repo via `git clone` or just download the ZIP archive and unpack it.
 All commands and files are meant to happen inside that directory.

-No usual instalation is required.
+No usual installation is required.
 No `yarn`, no `npm install`, just download and it's ready to go.

 ### 2. Unpack `zst` archives for both Submissions and Comments